Little tern

+The little tern (Sternula albifrons) is a small seabird of the family Laridae.
+It is widely distributed breeding on the coasts and inland waterways of Europe, Asia, north and west Africa, and eastern Australia.
+It winters in the subtropical and tropical oceans as far south as South Africa and Australia.

+Taxonomy

-The little tern (Sternula albifrons) is a seabird of the family Laridae.
-It was first described by the German naturalist Peter Simon Pallas in 1764 and given the binomial name Sterna albifrons.
-It was moved to the genus Sternula when the genus Sterna was restricted to the larger typical terns.
+The little tern was formally described in a sales catalogue by the German naturalist Peter Simon Pallas in 1764 under the binomial name Sterna albifrons.
+The type locality is Holland in the Netherlands.
+The species was moved to the genus Sternula when the genus Sterna was restricted to the larger typical terns.
 The genus name Sternula is a diminutive of Sterna, 'tern', while the specific name albifrons is from Latin albus, 'white', and frons, 'forehead'.